EliasVansteenkiste/EliasVansteenkiste.github.io/_posts/2017-04-10-lung-cancer-pred.md

 {::comment}
 Explain why it is a needle in the haystack problem {:/comment}
 To determine if someone will develop lung cancer, we have to look for early stages of malignant pulmonary nodules.
 Finding an early stage malignant nodule in the CT scan of a lung is like finding a needle in the haystack.
-To support this statement, let's take a look at a few examples of malignant nodules in the LIDC/IDRI data set from the [LUng Node Analysis Grand Challenge](https://luna16.grand-challenge.org/).
+To support this statement, let's take a look at an example of a malignant nodule in the LIDC/IDRI data set from the [LUng Node Analysis Grand Challenge](https://luna16.grand-challenge.org/).
 We used this dataset extensively in our approach, because it contains detailed annotations from radiologists.
 Given the wordiness of the official name, it is commonly referred as the *LUNA dataset*, which we will use in what follows.